What is in home respite care?

 Why use respite care?

 Care homes are falling out of fashion.
 Increasing numbers of people are opting for home care, and the number of home carers is steadily rising.
+Respite live in care is one of elderly care packages that is receiving so much attention in the recent years.

 Currently, there are about 7 million carers in the UK, a figure set to increase by 60% within the next 30 years.
 Of this, an estimated 5.4 million are unpaid carers – friends or relatives who provide care for their loved one.